The Best Portable Solar Generators/Power Stations

 Cons

-• Two-prong outlets — you can’t plug in your three-prong devices
+• Limited to two-prong outlets — you can’t plug in your three-prong devices

 Contenders

-Although it was not a top pick, Jackery, the top seller of portable power stations, offers a full line of reliable, highly-rated portable power stations.
-In our judgement, our picks offer higher cost performance, but if you want more choices, Jackery’s lineup is still worth checking out!
+While it didn’t make our top picks, Jackery, the market leader in portable power stations, offers a full lineup of reliable and highly-rated options.
+In our view, our recommended products deliver better cost performance, but if you’re looking for more choices, Jackery’s lineup is definitely worth exploring:

 How Long Will My Devices Run?
-Calculating with Wh
+Understanding Wh and Usage

-Portable power stations express their capacity as watt-hours (Wh), where 1 Wh means that 1 watt is used for 1 hour.
+Portable power stations express their capacity in watt-hours (Wh), where 1 Wh means that 1 watt can power a device for 1 hour.

-Because about 10% to 15% of power is lost during power conversion, which is normal for all power stations, use the following formula to calculate how long a selected power station will run your device.
+Because 10% to 15% of power is typically lost during conversion, use this formula to estimate how long a power station will run your device:

-Refer to this page for the wattage of typical household appliances, or you can use the Kill a Watt electricity usage monitor to measure your actual usage patterns at home to better plan for what to use in an outage.
+Refer to this page for the wattage of typical household appliances, or you can use the Kill a Watt electricity usage monitor to measure actual usage and better plan for outages.

 Not a Replacement for Gasoline Generators

-But don’t get rid of your gasoline generator yet!
-These portable power stations CANNOT fully replace a gasoline generator.
+Don’t throw out your gas generator just yet!
+While portable power stations are great for convenience, they cannot fully replace a gasoline generator.
+Here’s why:

 Gas Generator vs. Portable Power Station